danielmagri/altitude/README.md

 ### Preview

-You can access the running project on [Play Store](https://play.google.com/store/apps/details?id=com.magrizo.habit)
+You can get it on [Play Store](https://play.google.com/store/apps/details?id=com.magrizo.habit)